Richardaeld/Fat_Racoon_Kitchen/README.md

 1. View all submitted data and check for accuracy.

 #### Document Result(s):
-1. An user account (for testing) was created to fullfill the test's requirments, record:
+1. An user account was created to fullfill the test's requirments, record:
-    + The current username and email address of the account (labeled as current) and the previous username and email address (labeled as previous).
+    + The current username and email address of the account (labeled as current), the previous username and email address (labeled as previous), and that this is a test account.
 1. If any user profile content does not update properly, record:
-    + The header of the content that does not update correctly.
+    + The header of the content that does not update correctly and a brief description of the problem.
 1. If unable to log back into account, record:
-    + Orignial username , original email, new username, and new email.
+    + Orignial username , original email, new username, new email, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Delete Recipe - Full C.R.U.D.
 Test